Blindbyakko/100Dev/README.md

 # 100Dev

 Joined up with #100 Devs in late May of 2022.
-The goal was to strengthen my knowledge in web development that I learned while I college, as well as gain a deeper understanding and continue this path forward.
+The goal was to strengthen my knowledge in web development that I learned while In college, as well as gain a deeper understanding and continue this path forward.

 https://leonnoel.com/100devs/